anhaddad/GetEmailAttachments/README.md

 A python program which downloads all the attachment from an email

 # Quick start
-1. Enter the EMAIL-SERVER, EMAIL-ADDRESS, EMAIL-PASSWORD in line 200 and 201
+1. Enter the EMAIL-SERVER, EMAIL-ADDRESS, EMAIL-PASSWORD
 2. If you are using your gmail address set "Allow less secure apps: ON" here https://goo.gl/X2kgfH
 3. Execute the program
 * Attachments are saved in OS default temp directory (eg for Windows is %USERPROFILE%\AppData\Local\Temp)